tychonievich/graphics/md/text/overview.md

 APIs to move data from main memory to graphics memory use a state-machine model for efficiency and flexibility, but that also makes them verbose and picky.
 </details>

-Main memory and its associated cache hierarchy is designed to to operate well with a CPU.
+Main memory and its associated cache hierarchy is designed to operate well with a CPU.
-The number of memory accesses that arrive at any given moment is small, bounded by the number of cores in the CPU, and the main design goal is low latency: every nanosecond it takes to complete an access is several lost cycles of productivity on the CPU.
+The number of memory accesses that arrive at any given moment is small, bounded by the number of cores in the CPU, and the main design goal is low latency: every nanosecond it takes to complete a memory access is several lost cycles of productivity on the CPU.

 Graphics memory has a very different design space.
-GPUs get much of their speed by running the same code on thousands of different input data in parallel, meaning when a the code has a memory access the memory syytem gets thousands of addresses to handle all at the same time.
+GPUs get much of their speed by running the same code on thousands of different input data in parallel, meaning when the code has a memory access the memory system gets thousands of addresses to handle all at the same time.
 Throughput thus becomes a more important part of memory performance, and is achieved in part through throughput-oriented memory access hardware and in part through carefully controlled layout of data in memory.